 - 1 tbsp ground seeds (linseed, sesame, pumpkin, sunflower)

-- Add water (or milk) to give runny consistency
+- Add water (or milk) to give a runny consistency

 - Cook on low heat for 20 minutes (to desired thickness)